 - a.
 To initiate proceedings before the Board, the accused student shall be provided a written notice of the alleged violation containing: - 1.
-Information that a report has been filed and the alleged violation (initial statement need only reflect class or department status). - 2.
-The right to submit to the Interclass Honor Code Board in writing and/or in person a statement of explanation concerning the alleged violation. - 3.
+Information that a report has been filed and the alleged violation (initial statement need only reflect class or department status).

+- 2. The right to submit to the Interclass Honor Code Board in writing and/or in person a statement of explanation concerning the alleged violation. - 3.
 The right to request a hearing of the Interclass Honor Code Board. - 4.
 The opportunity to waive a hearing and enter into an Agreed Resolution of the case pursuant to Article VI Section 6. - b.
 Hold a formal meeting in which case the Board Chair and one other Board Member shall meet separately within three (3) business days with the accused student and reporting person and inform them in writing of: - 1.
 The violation report filed.
 (Accused student only) - 2.
-The right of jointly accused students to request separate hearings anytime before the hearing. - 3.
+The right of jointly accused students to request a separate hearing should the Board plan a group hearing. - 3.
 The right of the Board to require separate hearings anytime before the hearing. - 4.
 The time and place of the hearing.
 The hearing shall take place no less than seven (7) business days after the accused student has been notified pursuant to Article VI Section 2.
-A one-time extension of up to five (5) business days may be granted if so requested by the accused student.

-- 5. The option to have up to two advisors during the hearing for the accused student or a person who reported the violation.
-The accused student and reporting person have the right to advisors of their choosing.
+A one-time extension of up to five (5) business days may be granted if so requested by the accused student. - 5.
+The option to have up to two advisors during the hearing for the accused student or group of students or a person who reported the violation.
+The accused student or group of students and reporting person have the right to advisors of their choosing.
 Advisors may be members of the external community, the University community or the CVM community.
-A list of consenting individuals from the CVM community will be maintained by the Board and is available upon request. - 6.
+A list of consenting individuals from the CVM community will be maintained by the Board and is available upon request.
+The accused student or group of accused students shall notify the Board Chair and the Administrative Coordinator when they have selected an advisor or advisors.
+An advisor approached by multiple individuals under identical allegations may invite those accused individuals to meet as a group.
+This invitation must maintain the confidentiality of all accused individuals who may decline. - 6.
 The hearing procedure. - 7.
 The right to call witnesses and the procedure used to call witnesses. - 8.
 The right of appeal.
 The accused student has the right to appeal the decision of the Board and shall be presented with a written copy of Article IX of the Honor Code, "Rights of Appeal". - 9.
-Any other information deemed relevant and necessary by the Board Chair. - c.
+Any other information deemed relevant and necessary by the Board Chair.

 A copy of this initial report embodying points one through nine above shall be signed by the accused student upon presentation by the Board Chair, and shall be retained for the permanent record.